 2. Go to bed by 23:00 on six nights of the week.

-3. On the other night be in bed by 01:00 at the very latest.
+3. Be in bed by midnight at the very latest, on the other night.

 4. Only eat cake, biscuits, chocolate or crisps twice during the week.